Skip to Content, Navigation, or Footer.

 The senior guard awaited the line of celebratory players in the arena’s southeast corner, briefly exchanging the same message with each of them: “One more.”

-His career-high of 34 points, which makes him only the 15th player in the modern era to score 30 or more in the Final Four, willed Florida past Auburn 79-73 to its first national championship since 2007, where it’ll face Houston.
+That was one of the many snapshots that present Saturday night.
+The evening opened with a heavy-weight fight between the prepotent SEC’s two greatest giants, a fitting way to open the strongest Final Four field ever, and no player delivered more than Clayton Jr. His career-high 34 points, becoming only the 15th player in the modern era to score 30 in the Final Four, willed Florida past Auburn 79-73 to its first national championship since 2007, where it’ll face Houston.
 And “willed” might be too reserved.

 “The togetherness of our team, the love we all got for each other, allows us not to break apart during adversity,” Clayton Jr. said.
 “We just stay together in those moments.”